Find It Locally

 CISA publishes a variety of information to keep you informed—from our Annual Reports and Farm Products Guide to newsletters and “how-to” manuals.

 This 2016 study provides a detailed understanding of production, distribution, and demand patterns for local produce sold to larger buyers in the Pioneer Valley, and identifies pressure points where improvement is needed.
 Interviews with farmers, buyers, distributors, and processors revealed a marketplace for locally grown produce that is both promising and fragile.
 In this environment, greater financial and technical support is crucial in enabling farms to strategically evaluate and develop new markets as well as meet new buyer requirements.
-Download the report.
+Read the executive summary or download the full report.

 This 2014 case study provides a detailed explanation of how a small local food business in western Massachusetts preserved its social mission through transitioning to a worker-owned cooperative and using an innovative financing strategy.
 Local Hero member business Real Pickles makes naturally fermented and raw pickles from regionally-grown vegetables in Greenfield, Massachusetts.
 Instead of selling their growing company to a large industrial food corporation, Real Pickles’ owners chose to keep the business small, locally owned, and mission-driven.
 In 2012, the company converted to a worker-owned cooperative, and funded the co-op’s purchase of the business through a highly successful community investment campaign that raised a half-million dollars.
 Download the case study.